 \section{Experiments}

-To validate our proposed method, we conduct extensive experiments on different real life datasets in federated domain adaptation frameworks.
-In this section, we describe datasets, experimental setup and analysis of our experimental findings.
+To validate our proposed method, we conduct extensive experiments on different real-world datasets in federated domain adaptation frameworks.
+In this section, we describe the datasets, experimental setup, and analysis of our experimental findings.